Jerome-Michael/NavigateAgent/README.md

-# Udacity Deep Reinforcment Learning Nanodegree
+# Udacity Deep Reinforcement Learning Nanodegree
 ## Project 1: Navigation:
  This is my implementation of Navigation project from Deep Reinforcement Learning Nanodegree (Udacity)